Loading...

 Illegal insiding involves abusing permissions to modify and harm the town in two ways:

-• physically by unlocking ships, stealing, griefing or enabling griefing (e.g. deliberately staying online to let enemies bomb a town)
+• Physically by unlocking ships, stealing, griefing or enabling griefing (e.g. deliberately staying online to let enemies bomb a town)

 Other forms of insiding are legal.
 These include actions like spying, leaking information and teleporting enemies inside and outside the town.

-3 - Terraforming and map defacement
+3 - Terraforming and Map Defacement

 Any action that harms the lifespan or general aesthetics of the map is considered map defacement.